 As a nonprofit and volunteer organization, the main source of revenue for the museum is through donations, membership and programming fees.
 Having the opportunity to provide this free admission through the donation, Driscoll noted, will hopefully bring more awareness and contributors to the museum.

 “We don’t get any money from the state, from the City of Glen Cove, or from the town of Oyster Bay, unless that happens to be in the form of a grant, which we have to apply for just like anyone else,” Driscoll said.

 Throughout the years, Harris has supported the museum’s exhibits.
 She has served on the committee for the recognition of the Harlem Hellfighters and helped with the research and collection of other exhibits, such as the current opening of the Harlem Renaissance.

 Harris has been tied to the Justice Court building, built in 1907, since it was reopened as the museum in 2012.
-Her husband Dr. David Harris is one of the earliest board members and curators who joined.
+Her husband Dr. Richard Harris is one of the earliest board members and curators who joined.

 “I want everyone to be aware of what’s going on at the museum,” Harris said.
 “And I thought this would be one way to ensure that.”